 Social Security payments are made up of monthly payments to retired and disabled persons, their dependents and survivors, plus lump-sum payments to survivors.
 This does not include medical payments, however.
 The distribution of Social Security dollars from county to county is largely a reflection of the distribution of senior citizens.
-Therefore, we expect the highest per-capita payments to be in the most rural areas (Figure 22).
+Therefore, we expect the highest per-capita payments to be in the most rural areas (Figure 19).

-Annual social security payments per capita, 2017
+Social security payments per capita, 2018

-Figure 22: Not surprisingly, the largest social security payments are in counties with higher percentages of 65-yearolds or older.
+Figure 19: Not surprisingly, the largest social security payments are in counties with higher percentages of 65-yearolds or older.
 Data: Bureau of Economic Analysis Local Region Personal Income and Employment, U.S. Census Bureau ACS 5-year

 Despite the highest per-capita payments in more rural regions, the largest growth in per-capita social security payments has been in more urban areas.
-Social security payments in entirely urban counties in 2001 averaged \$1,231 but had grown to \$2,574 by 2017, an increase of 109%.
-The other county groups saw increases of 98%, 98% and 86% in urban/town/rural mix, town/rural mix, and entirely rural groups, respectively.
+Social security payments in entirely urban counties in 2001 averaged \$1,231 but had grown to \$2,770 by 2018, an increase of 125%.
+The other county groups saw increases of 110%, 107% and 92% in urban/town/rural mix, town/rural mix, and entirely rural groups, respectively.